-As a sales leader, your challenge is to guide and motivate your team as they become social sellers.
+As a department leader, your challenge is to guide and motivate your team as they become savvy social media users.
 The first step is to model best practices.
 If you are new to LinkedIn, read through the Sales Rep Profile Development process earlier in this eBook.
-Your team will look to your social presence as a guide, so ensure you have an All Star profile.
+Your team will look to your social presence as a guide, so make sure you have an All -Star profile.

-The next step is to identify all the potential pain points that might prevent sales teams from throwing themselves into social selling on LinkedIn.
+The next step is to identify all the potential

+pain points that might prevent teams from throwing themselves into social media strategy on LinkedIn.

-Questions to identify factors that might stand in the way of adoption by your sales reps:
+Questions to identify factors that might stand in the way of adoption by your revenue producers:

-- What pressures are sales reps under already? - Are their prospects active on social? - Will your sales reps face a technology barrier or social media learning curve?
+- What pressures are producers under already? - Are their prospects active on social media? - Will your producers face a technology barrier or social media learning curve?